MadMowgli/Navigation_Project/README.md

 Brevity is the soul of wit / In der Kürze liegt die Würze / Omit needless words

 ## Phase 1: Create map data
-- During this initial phase of the project, all of the group members collected data as explained in the guidelines
+- During this initial phase of the project, all of the group members collected data as explained in the guidelines.
+However, due to persistent issues with the consolidated data, we opted to utilize a smaller dataset, encompassing the cities or places: Lostorf, Basel, Luzern, Baden, Remigen, Turgi, Aarau, and Unterentfelden (approximately 186 nodes from 8 students).

 ## Phase 2: Test existing algorithms